adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 Note that the final space in the example is implicit.

+A tag can only have characters from the following set:

+    ABCDEFGHIJKLMNOPQRSTUVWXYZ
+    abcdefghijklmnopqrstuvwxyz
+    0123456789
+    .  # period
+    _  # underscore
+    !  # Exclamation point
+    $  # Dollar sign
+    %  # Percent sign
+    &  # Ampersand
+    *  # Asterisk
+    +  # Plus sign
+    :  # Colon
+    ?  # Question mark
+    ^  # Caret
+    '  # Back-quote
+    |  # Vertical bar
+    ~  # Tilde

+and must not start with a digit or hyphen.
+However, use of characters beyond those in production glyph names is not recommended.

 The special language tag `dflt` denotes the default language system of the corresponding script.

 <a name="2.i"></a>
 ### 2.i.
 Lookup block labels

-The same length and name restrictions that apply to a glyph name apply to a lookup block label.
+The same length and name restrictions that apply to a production glyph name apply to a lookup block label.

 <a name="3"></a>
 ## 3. Including files